There are affiliate links in here. I get a small commission if you purchase through them.

 What we did

-For some reason, I was super excited to see the Mammoth Hot Springs in Yellowstone.
+For some reason, I was super excited to see the Mammoth Hot Springs and North Yellowstone.
 I don’t really know why, but I really enjoyed it.
 You might think it’s just more hot springs, what’s so special about it?
 Well, they’re still hot springs, but they’re totally different than the other ones.
 These almost look crystalized.

 This is more of a leisurely walk than a hike.
 There is a boardwalk weaving around the springs, taking you to some of the cooler spots.
 It’s not a loop so you have to backtrack a bit to get back out, but it’s nothing horribly inconvenient.
 It’s worth walking to the end, though.
 You get really awesome views of the springs and mountains together.